 Product Perspective

 Any member can register and view available products.
-Only registered member can purchase multiple products regardless of quantity.
+An only registered member can purchase multiple products regardless of quantity.
 Contact us page is available to contact Admin for queries.

-There are three roles available: Visitor, User and Admin.

-• Visitor can view available products but not be able purchase the products.

-• User can view and purchase products only after his successful login.

-• An Admin has some extra privilege including all privilege of visitor and user.
+There are three roles available namely visitor, user and admin.
+Visitor can view available products but not be able to purchase the products.
+User can view and purchase products only after his successful login.
+An Admin has some extra privilege including all privilege of visitor and user.

-Admin can add products, edit product information and add/remove product.
-Admin can ship order to user based on order placed by sending confirmation mail.
+Admin can add products, edit product information and add/remove a product.
+Admin can ship an order to the user based on the order placed by sending confirmation mail.

 Product Functions

 The android application functions in two different ways based on the person logged in.
 If admin provider is logged in, their functionalities will be enabled like adding, editing, deleting the products and tracking the orders placed by customers, view order history, view complaints (if any).
 And if the customer logged in, their functionalities are like finding products and searching for the products by giving some filter options.
-Then to add them to cart/wish list and order online.
+Then to add them to the cart/wish list and order online.

 User Characteristics